shlomiv/ScoreDate/README.md

 2. Fixed a bug where once a wrong note is played everything is considered "wrong"
 3. Deselecting "Keyboard sound" from the Midi Options menu makes the piano not play (either from the program or attached by midi).
-   This helps when practicing with rythem, as the delay does not confuse playing.
+   This helps when practicing with rhythm, as the delay does not confuse playing.

 # Text from the original repo